Early Years Government Funding

 When does the funding start?

-This is set by the Government and put simply parents can claim from the term AFTER their child turns 2 or 3 (depending on if they are eligible for 2-year-old funding)
+This is set by the Government and put simply parents can claim from the term AFTER their child turns 9months, 2 or 3 (depending on meeting eligibility criteria)

-Parents can start using their free hours from...
+Families can start using their free hours from...
+1 April

 Tax Free Childcare from birth to 11 years old (17 if they have a disability)